-The Find feature in the Review Comments dialog box makes it easy to find comments that match specific criteria.
-Information below the Find field shown how many comments were found that match the Find string, it any.
+The Find/Filter feature in the Review Comments dialog box makes it easy to find comments that match specific criteria.
+Information below the Find field shown how many comments were found that match the Find/Filter string, it any.

 NEW in version 1.1: In the Review Comments dialog box, the find feature lets quickly find comments in two ways: